WHAT IS VASRA?

 What do you need to know about VASRA?

-All Oakton Crew families are required to sign up for at least one VASRA Service shift each season; available one-day tasks include helping to run a concession stand at a regatta, helping maintain a dock on a VASRA Work Day, or working at any one of the dozens of opportunities that VASRA makes available on race days.
+Oakton Crew families are required to cover the team’s assigned VASRA Service shifts each season; available one-day tasks include helping to run a concession stand at a regatta, helping maintain a dock on a VASRA Work Day, or working at any one of the dozens of opportunities that VASRA makes available on race days.

-To get more involved, please contact our Volunteer VP, and ask about our Parent Rep opening — Oakton Crew needs a parent to act as our VASRA representative, to keep the club informed of work assignments and changes, and to make sure we are pulling our weight in the organization.
+To get more involved, please contact our Volunteer VP, and ask about our Parent Rep opening — Oakton Crew needs a parent to act as our VASRA representative, to keep the club informed of work assignments and changes, and to advocate for our club.
 This role is a great opportunity to meet parents from other teams, and to play an important and consistent role for Oakton Crew.

 VASRA runs a very useful Twitter feed, @vasraresults, that you can follow during a regatta to get up-to-the-minute updates on race results.
 VASRA also operates @vasraparking, which can be helpful on stressful regatta mornings.